seduerr91/seduerr91.github.io/pages/schedule-2024.md

   7. Pigeon Stretch (30-45s)
   8. Glute Bridges (2x 10-15 reps)
 - Yoga 2x per week.
-- Workouts focused once back 1 per week.
+- Dedicated workout focused one the back once per week.

-## 4. Be A Public Voice in NLP
+### 4. Be A Public Voice in NLP

 - Start the NLP walk.
 - Talk at 2 conferences